 Trachoma is an especially painful affliction which eventually leads to complete and irreversible blindness.
 Dr. Boateng Wiafe, now Operation Eyesight’s Director of Quality and Advocacy, helped create a trachoma control project in Gwembe Valley, adjacent to Sinazongwe.
 There, a collaborating team from Operation Eyesight, Kenyan ministry partners and other NGOs implemented the World Health Organization’s SAFE strategy in 2001.
 The program succeeded in reducing the overall trachoma prevalence in Gwembe from 47 percent to 7.6 percent.

 Operation Eyesight’s project partners include Zambia’s Department of Water Affairs, which is providing drilling, equipping and monitoring expertise.
 The benefits of drilling a well include much more than blindness prevention.
 Villagers enjoy the luxury of clean, fresh water upon demand; garden plots flourish around the water points, thereby improving diets; women no longer walk several kilometres a day to fetch their families a few litres of questionable water; and the enrolment in local schools increases, helping educate the community about the importance of hygiene.

-In partnership with the local authority, we also rehabilitated 20 other dysfunctional boreholes (originally drilled by other well-intending organizations) to increase communities’ access to functioning water points.
+In partnership with the local authority, we also rehabilitated 15 dysfunctional boreholes (originally drilled by other well-intending organizations) to increase communities’ access to functioning water points.

 Watch for future announcements about another exciting initiative that will bring another 25 wells to Zambia, thanks to generous people just like you!